 In the last few years, the federal government has increased coverage of and penalties for animal fighting activities under the Animal Welfare Act, but it is still lacking in one area: the spectator.
 Spectators are not innocent bystanders; through their admission fees and wagers, they are active participants in and enablers of these cruel criminal enterprises and should be treated accordingly.
 Moreover, when a fight is raided, the organizers, promoters, trainers, and owners are able to disperse and blend into the crowd to escape arrest.

-The Animal Fighting Spectator Prohibition Act (H.R.
-366 and S. 666) will close this loophole.
-These bills make knowingly attending an animal fight punishable by fines and up to a year in prison.
-Also, recognizing that exposure to animal cruelty—especially the egregious brutality of animal fighting—can desensitize children to violence at an early age, the bills make it a separate offense, with even higher penalties, to knowingly bring a minor to such an event.
-This common-sense legislation will improve efforts to rid our communities of this cruel and dangerous crime.
+The new law, based on provisions of the Animal Fighting Spectator Prohibition Act, will close this loophole.
+This law makes knowingly attending an animal fight punishable by fines and up to a year in prison.
+Also, recognizing that exposure to animal cruelty—especially the egregious brutality of animal fighting—can desensitize children to violence at an early age, the law makes it a separate offense, with even higher penalties, to knowingly bring a minor to such an event.

-H.R.
-366/S. 666 will not ensnare individuals who genuinely are unaware they are present at an animal fight; the legislation requires that a person is knowingly a spectator.
+The law will not ensnare individuals who genuinely are unaware they are present at an animal fight; it requires that a person is knowingly a spectator.
 These operations are illegal everywhere.
 They are highly clandestine, with locations divulged through secret networks; passwords are often required and sizable entrance fees must be paid, so it is highly unlikely that a person would be present unwittingly.